-Mrs Miller says, "Jason, give Ernie your script.
-You can have your pick of any of the open roles."
-Giving Ernie a glare, Jason walks off the stage.
-"OK, people, I think we're going to have to call it quits for today so Ernie can study his lines.
+Mrs Miller says, “Jason, give Ernie your script.
+You can have your pick of any of the open roles.”
+Jason walks off the stage while giving Ernie a glare.
+“OK, people, I think we’re going to have to call it quits for today so Ernie can study his lines.
 I think Melissa can help him with that this afternoon.
-Same time, tomorrow."
+Same time, tomorrow.”
 Everyone laughs when they start to pack up while Ernie recovers the script he borrowed earlier.

 Melissa uses her mobile phone to tell Barry she’s breaking up with him.
 He doesn’t take it well.
 He’s in the school rugby team; front row forward, big and muscled, with a nasty temper.
 Jason is looking for Barry to tell him about Melissa’s new boyfriend and how it came about while Melissa and Ernie leave the school with Margaret.
 Melissa lives across the street from Margaret, so they all walk home together.

-Smiling at Melissa he walks over to the couch where Emily is and sits down beside her.
+Ernie smiles at Melissa, walks over to the couch where Emily is, and sits down beside her.
 Taking her into his arms he pulls her to him and he locks his mouth on hers.
-Emily is a bit shocked by this and still has her mouth a little open, so he slides his tongue straight in.
-Her arms start to wave, and soon settle down around him while she enjoys the action and returns the kiss.
+Emily is a bit shocked by this so she still has her mouth a little open when he kisses her, so he slides his tongue straight in.
+Her arms start to wave, then they soon settle down around him while she enjoys the action and returns the kiss.
 After a few minutes he breaks the kiss and sits her upright again.
-Waving her hand in front of her face while she catches her breath, Emily says, in a soft voice, "Well, fuck me."
+Waving her hand in front of her face while she catches her breath Emily says, in a soft voice, “Well, fuck me.”

 Sometime later Mrs Watson goes upstairs to check on them.
-She finds them lying on Melissa's bed with their arms around each other, kissing.
-Ernie is hard to see because Melissa is on top and all she can see of him are his feet sticking out between Melissa's legs and his arms moving up and down Melissa's back.
+She finds them lying on Melissa’s bed with their arms around each other, kissing.
+Ernie is hard to see because Melissa is on top and all she can see of him are his feet sticking out between Melissa’s legs and his arms moving up and down Melissa’s back.
 She watches them for a moment while the kiss just goes on and on.
 After more than a minute she sees Melissa shiver and shake.
 They break the kiss and Melissa rolls off him, with a glazed look in her eyes.
-Smiling, Ernie rolls off the bed, slips Melissa's shoes off her and lays the bed spread over her.
-He kisses her forehead, saying, "You best take a nap until dinner time.
-See you tomorrow morning, to walk to school together."
-Turning to the door he sees Mrs Watson, and smiles at her.
-He nods at Melissa, "I think practising the kissing scenes has worn Melissa out, you best let her nap until dinner time."
-She turns and watches him walk down the stairs and out the front door.
-Shaking her head, Mrs Watson goes downstairs.
+Smiling, Ernie rolls off the bed, slips Melissa’s shoes off her feet, and he lays the bed spread over her.
+He kisses her forehead before saying, “You best take a nap until dinner time.
+See you tomorrow morning to walk to school together.”
+Turning to the door he sees Mrs Watson, and he smiles at her.
+He nods at Melissa, “I think practising the kissing scenes has worn Melissa out, you best let her nap until dinner time.”
+She turns to watch him walk down the stairs and out of the front door.
+While slowly shaking her head Mrs Watson goes downstairs.

 Just over an hour later Melissa enters the kitchen, and says, “Mum, can you have an orgasm from kissing?”

-Turning to Melissa, she says, "I've never had one and don't know anyone who has, but have read it's possible when the conditions are just right.
-Is that why you had to rest this afternoon?"
-With a wide grin Melissa nods before turning to go and do her homework.
-Mrs Watson just shakes her head while she watches her go.
+Turning to Melissa she says, “I’ve never had one and don’t know anyone who has, but I have read it’s possible when the conditions are just right.
+Is that why you had to rest this afternoon?”
+With a wide grin Melissa nods yes before turning to go and do her homework.
+Mrs Watson just slowly shakes her head while she watches her go.

 During dinner at the Cable house Lucy turns to Ernie, and asks, “Had an interesting afternoon today, Son?”

-With wide eyes, Henry says, "Hell, don't tell Mary that or she'll be over here wanting a demonstration."
+With very wide eyes Henry says, “Hell, don’t tell Mary that or she’ll be over here wanting a demonstration.”
 The whole family laughs.
-"Take the camera with you tomorrow and get a photo of her so we'll be able to recognise her when we see her."
-Ernie smiles, and nods agreement while he imagines his father's reaction when he sees the photo.
+“Take the camera with you tomorrow, and get a photo of her so we’ll be able to recognise her when we see her.”
+Ernie smiles, and nods agreement while he imagines his father’s reaction when he sees the photo.

 After some further discussions Lisa agrees to take the job tutoring on Tuesday, Wednesday, and Thursday evenings, with the first lesson being the next Tuesday evening.